thechef20/fin-final-paper-git/Code/readme.md

 (3) dealing_with_preranking.do

       input: the input from (1) plus the preranking beta fro market and ESG appended to end
-      output: :"merged_portfolio_and_preranked_beta_data" this document has input plus beta decil, size decile, and a unique firm identifier! it also outputs "input_for_crosssectional" but this seems sus b/c it is just a few sorts diff this will be addressed
+      output: :"merged_portfolio_and_preranked_beta_data" this document has input plus beta decile, size decile, and a unique firm identifier!

 (4) making_tables.do